 Brad Pitt, And Angelina Jolie Affairs?
-Between Platitudes And Reality
+Between Platitudes And Reality [Rumors]

 This was not the first marriage for Angelina Jolie either, nor her first affair according to Niki Swift.
 Angelina has made some mistakes in the past, with regard to fidelity, but there is no evidence that either Brad Pitt or Angelina Jolie were cheating on one another, nor that infidelity has anything to do with their divorce.

 The Brad Pitt and Angelina Jolie quarrel seems to be more of a choice Angelina made to follow her political ambitions full time and to surround herself with other women, instead of spending time with Brad according to The Sun.
-Inquisitr has the full story.
+The Inquisitr has the full story.

 Brad Pitt prefers the Hollywood lifestyle to visiting war-torn countries or making pleas to the United Nations on behalf of Syrians.
 Brad continues to work in the entertainment industry.
 He doesn’t like her political friends hanging around her all the time, and he misses the relationship they had before.
 See the details in this Inquisitr article.